Configuration

 max_file_bytes: "100m" # max single generated file

-max_workspace_bytes: "250m" # max generated workspace output
+max_exec_workspace_delta_bytes: "250m" # max net-new workspace output per exec call

 workspace_monitor_interval_s: 0.5